Advanced Features of SQL Management Studio You Should Know

 - How to Use It:

-- Simply start typing your query, and Intellisense will suggest table names, column names, and keywords.
+- Simply start typing your query, and Intellisense will suggest table names, column names, and functions.

 - Use Ctrl + Space to manually trigger suggestions.

-- Why It’s Useful: This feature reduces errors and speeds up query writing, especially for complex databases.
+- Why It’s Useful: Intellisense reduces errors, speeds up query writing, and helps you remember database object names.

 - How to Use It: